-- Develop an interdisciplinary perspective on capitalism as the context in which most businesses operate, understanding it not simply as an economic arrangement but also as a force that shapes political institutions and human relations.
+- Explore capitalism as the context in which most organizations operate, understanding it not simply as an economic arrangement but also as a force that shapes political institutions and human relations.

-- Learn how your liberal arts education relates to the world of business, and how to explain that to others.
+- Use your liberal arts education to evaluate and critique the institution of business, and to develop practical proposals for positive change

 - Prepare to act as ethical participants in the institution of business, if you choose to pursue that path.

 - Prepare to act as critically engaged citizens of a society in which business touches everything we do.

 Former international business executive Robert Murner wants to build on the center’s foundation to position students for post-graduate success.